nemzyxt/flask-login-and-signup/README.md

 ### 'python app.py'

-This will start the flask server on port 3000 of localhost .
+This will start the flask server on port 5000 of localhost .
 Open [http://localhost/5000](http://localhost:5000) to view it in your browser .

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Enjoy :)